D.C. National Guard Holiday Cheer and Check-Up

 U.S. Army Capt.
-Andrew L. Hargroder, Command Historian and infantry officer, and Master Sgt.
-Arthur M. Wright, Command Public Affairs Director, decorate a Christmas tree at the D.C.
+Andrew L. Hargroder, Command Historian and infantry officer, stands for a photograph at the D.C.
 Armory, Dec.
 8, 2025.
 Effective now through 15 January, unit leaders are systematically prioritizing buddy checks; deliberately checking in with a call, text, or visit during the holiday season.
 (U.S. Army National Guard photo by Ayan Sheikh)

 |Date Taken: